issalig/usifac_tools/cpcz80aventures.md

 org &1200

 ;overwrite jumbplock at bb5a
-;we are not going to use a
-push hl
-ld l, &c3                       ; jp code
-ld (&bb5a), hl
-ld hl, uppercase_txt_output      ; address of new code ld (&bb5b), hl pop hl
+;we should preserve all registers push hl ld l, &c3                       ; jp code ld (&bb5a), hl ld hl, uppercase_txt_output     ; address of new code ld (&bb5b), hl pop hl